The ongoing COVID-19 pandemic will have a long-lasting effect on how and where we work.

 - Determine Your Vaccination Policy.
 Inform your employees if you recommend vaccination or are requiring vaccination to come to the office.
 Make sure you have clear policies in place for vaccine record keeping and how to handle exceptions.

 Even with everyone’s best efforts and compliance it is possible that one of your team members may contract COVID-19.
 If this happens, a rapid response is essential to help stop the spread.

 - Understand your Reporting Requirements.
 You should inform state and/or local agencies of a possible outbreak, and in some states this is required by law.
 Have their contact information ready.

 - Have an Action Plan for Exposure.
-Policies should include how long your employee cannot come into the office, and if they must take a test prior to returning to office if an employee has:
+Your policy should include time time period an employee must stay out of the office.
+COVID-19 is highly contagious, so you should also tell them if they must take a test prior to returning to office if they have:

 - A positive test for COVID-19

 - Knowingly come into close contact with someone who tested positive for COVID-19

 - Came into close contact with a symptomatic individual without a test.

 - Implement a Contact Tracing Plan.
 Determine how you can quickly identify and notify exposed employees.
 Tools like Worksphere can help you contact trace in minutes.
 Determine if exposed employees should be blocked from entering the office, and for how long.

 With 76% of the global workforce now preferring to work from home, mandating in-office attendance could lead to a loss of talent.
 Flexibility is important.
 You an offer a work from home option when possible.
 While the goal should be to re-open permanently, shutting down again if necessary is also possible.
 The health and safety of your employees and their families should always come first.